PANCE Blueprint GI and Nutrition (9%)

 Treatment and diagnosis: stop NSAIDs, empiric therapy with acid suppression 4-8 wks. of PPI

-• If no response, consider upper GI endoscopy with biopsy and ultrasound
+• If there is no response, consider upper GI endoscopy with biopsy and ultrasound

 • Test for H. pylori infection → if H. pylori (+) treat with (CAP)clarithromycin + amoxicillin +/- metronidazole + PPI (i.e. Omeprazole)